 We are proud to ship using 100% recyclable materials to contribute to a zero waste future.

 We intentionally choose partners that are committed to sustainability in their production practices and products to source the very best for our planet.

 The mailer, tissue, sticker, and postcard used in the packaging of our orders are made from 100% recycled content including 90-100% post consumer waste.
 All inks are eco friendly and water based, and adhesives are recycling compatible.
 Our thermal labels feature a release liner that is 100% recycled and recyclable, and the label itself is 100% recyclable.
-All our shipping materials were made in the USA with sustainable practices, certifications, and our labels, stickers, and postcards were produced using wind power.
+All our shipping materials are made in the USA with sustainable practices and certifications, and our labels, stickers, and postcards are produced using wind power.